nmtoan251998/fitness-tracker/README.md

 ```

 ### Error with npm audit
-If you see error when installing npm packages as the below message
+If you see error when installing npm packages as the below message (problems with npm packages)
 ``` javascript
 added 4 packages from 8 contributors and audited 15934 packages in 19.166s
 found 2 vulnerabilities (1 low, 1 high)
 run `npm audit fix` to fix them, or `npm audit` for details
 ```
 All you have to do is just to run

 ``` javasciprt
 $ npm audit fix